Ryang20718/Ruby-on-Rails-Sample/README.md

-# Ruby on Rails Sample Web Page
+# Ruby on Rails Web Page

 Ruby On Rails Coupled with Amazon Web Services with SQL Database: Cloud 9 IDE